| Title: | Statistical Functions for the Maxwell-Boltzmann-Bose-Einstein-Fermi-Dirac (MBBEFD) Family of Distributions |

 theoretical mean given the fitted |

-Anecdotal evidence indicates that the results of this fitting algorithm can be volatile, especially with fewer than a few hundred observations.
+Anecdotal evidence indicates that parameter estimates from either fitting algorithm can be volatile when sample sizes are small (fewer than a few hundred observations).

 Avraham Adler [email protected]